ideacrew/ideacrew-website/src/pages/careers.md

     making a difference in healthcare technology.
 At IdeaCrew, you'll work on meaningful projects that impact millions of lives while growing your career alongside industry experts.
-  image:
-    src: /src/assets/images/teamwork.svg
-    alt: Team collaboration illustration
 benefits:
   heading: Why Work With Us
   items:
     - title: Remote-First Culture
-      description:
-        Work from anywhere in the US with flexible hours and a healthy work-life balance.
+      description: Work from anywhere in the US with flexible hours and a healthy work-life balance.
     - title: Competitive Benefits
       description: Comprehensive health coverage, 401(k) matching, and generous PTO.